yulinzheng/color-palette-generator/README.md

 ```
 (.venv) $ python generator.py /path/to/image
 ```
-Optional: specify the number of clusters.
-The default is 5:
+(Optional) Change the number of clusters or the generation mode, for example:
 ```
-(.venv) $ python generator.py /path/to/image 7
+self.CLUSTERS = 7
+self.MODE = "frequency"
 ```
 Deactivate virtual environment if needed:
 ```